 Just as I mentioned yesterday, there are a number of special boot modes that come with Android devices.
-Today, we’ll continue focusing on the Xiaomi Redmi Note 7.
+Today, we’ll continue focusing on the Xiaomi Redmi Note 7 and Redmi Note 7 Pro.
 But this time I will be showing you how to boot the smartphone into Recovery mode in case you need to perform a factory reset or access TWRP.

 Sadly, Xiaomi’s Recovery Mode has less features as stock Android’s version.
 The company makes this up in various ways but if you compare MI Recovery to Android’s stock recovery then you’re going to see a lot of missing features.
 So if you end up sticking with the Mi Recovery then you’ll have less features compared to TWRP.